Djack06/Project-1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly <ins>available</ins>, in addition to restricting <ins>access</ins> to the network.
-- _TODO: What aspect of security do load balancers protect?_ <ins>Load balancers lets you evenly distribute network traffic to prevent failure caused by overloading a particular resource.
-They also defend an organization against distributed denial-of-service (DDos) attacks.</ins>
+- Load balancers lets you evenly distribute network traffic to prevent failure caused by overloading a particular resource.
+They also defend an organization against distributed denial-of-service (DDos) attacks.

-- _What is the advantage of a jump box?_ <ins>Jump boxes improve security because they are highly-secured computers which are never used for non-administrative tasks such as accessing email and internet browsing.</ins>
+- The advantge of Jump boxes is that it improves security because they are highly-secured computers which are never used for non-administrative tasks such as accessing email and internet browsing.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the <ins>file system</ins> and system <ins>performance such as CPU usage and memory usage.</ins>
-- _TODO: What does Filebeat watch for?_ <ins>Filebeat monitors log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.</ins>
+- Filebeat monitors log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

-- _TODO: What does Metricbeat record?_ <ins> Metricbeat collects metrics from the operating system and from services running on the server and ships them to the output you specifcy, such as Elasticsearch or Logstash.</ins>
+- Metricbeat collects metrics from the operating system and from services running on the server and ships them to the output you specifcy, such as Elasticsearch or Logstash.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name                 | Function | IP Address | Operating System |
 |----------------------|----------|------------|------------------|